Amanda Lane, Executive Director

 Serving as the Board Secretary at CRP, Hind Katkhuda is a Jordanian that is very keen on giving back to her country by being involved in CRP.
 Currently completing her MBA at UC Berkeley, Haas, Hind has volunteered in various capacities over the past 10 years to help refugees resettled in the U.S. Prior to business school, Hind worked to develop solar plants across the U.S. at Recurrent Energy, one of the largest solar project developers in the country.
 Hind previously received a BS in Environmental Engineering from Yale University, and an MS in Civil Engineering from Stanford University.

-Patrick is currently the CFO of Oasis Community Partners, a non-profit seeking to improve food access and community health in underserved urban food deserts.
+Patrick Gaffney currently works for the US government as an economic analyst.
+Previously,, he was the CFO of Oasis Community Partners, a non-profit seeking to improve food access and community health in underserved urban food deserts.
 He also serves as the CFO of Good Food Markets, majority-owned by Oasis, which is a grocery dedicated to developing retail solutions that work in and for food desert communities.
 Patrick has extensive experience in financial reporting and management, and in the consumer goods and business service sectors.
 He graduated from Wharton and is a CFA charter holder.

 Michael Reeber, Board Member